camlspotter/ocaml/README-leopard.md

 >
 > Dio, Roman History (XLIII.23.1-2) (http://www.gutenberg.org/cache/epub/11607/pg11607-images.html)

-OCamleopard is a modified OCaml compiler with several enhancements in its parsing, typing and complation:
+OCamleopard is a modified OCaml compiler with several enhancements in its parsing, typing and complation front-end:

 * Syntax with Python style indentation rules.
 * Variant constructors as functions in both uncurried and curried form.
 * User definable SML style simple overloading.
 * Easily overridable array access operators such as `x.[i]` and `x.(i)`.

+## Coexistable with vanilla OCaml

 Even with these enhancements, it is designed to be compatible with OCaml as possible.
-OCamleopard can be used with OCaml together:
+OCamleopard can be used with OCaml of the same version number together:

 * Even with the indentation rules, the syntax is still upper-compatible: it can parse the original OCaml code.
 * The existing OCaml PPX preprocessors can work with OCamleopard, since its parsed AST is identical to the one of OCaml.
-* Object files of OCaml and OCamleopard can be used together, since OCamleopard's middle and back end system is identical to those of OCaml.
+* Object files of OCaml and OCamleopard can be used together, since OCamleopard's compilation middle and back end systems are identical to those of OCaml.

+## Two phased typing to minimize extension bugs

 To minimize the compilation bugs caused by its extensions, OCamleopard has a two phased type checking: